acadadev/rosrider_doc/05_PARAMETERS/README.md

 - TODO
 - ros2rpi config explanation, is it 0x33 for default
-- allowed skip before what, look in the code
 - couple of rosparam commands
 - demonstration of timing-control with rqt_plot and all